realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 - Combined with BOOP, many of the patterns just don't make sense and add unnecessary complexity.
 <br>
 <br>
-- No factory patterns
+- No Factory patterns
   - Just use constructors.
-- No builder patterns
+- No Builder patterns
   - Create a new object modified copy from the old object, and return the new object.
   - No need for a builder.
   - Use `.with{someField}(updatedValue)` method to update `someField` member field.
-- No fluent interfaces
+- No Fluent interfaces
   - Use `.with{someField}(updatedValue)` to update each `someField` member field.
+- Interestingly, use of `Singleton` and `Repository` patterns fit well with BOOP.
+Sometimes you win!

 ### Prefer Use of Early Return
 - Multiple early `returns` for ease of error handling